joshstrom/ecc-tool/readme.txt

 to complete.

 A note on performance:
-The algorithms (and all tests) ran reasonably quickly on my late-2013 mac with a Haswell i7.
-When I tested out key generation on a 2 year old i5 windows machine, it took more like 1-2 minutes to generate a key for the secp256k1 Koblitz curve.
-Recommend using the secp112r1 curve instead if you don't want to wait too long.
-They do both work, but be patient :)
+The algorithms (and all tests) ran reasonably quickly.
+Generating a key for the secp112r1 on my late-2013 MacBook Pro with a Haswell i7 takes < 1 second, and generating a key for the secp256k1 curve took only slightly longer.
+When I tested out key generation on a 2 year old i5 windows machine, it took more about 2 seconds to generate a key for the secp112r1 and 12 seconds to generate a key for the secp256k1 curve.
+Generation of both works, just takes a few seconds.
+Be patient :)

 Routines/Classes implemented:
 I implemented a class called BigInteger which can do operations on integer of arbitrary